 readonly keyword during the declaration of fields in our application, and we can use

-readonly modifier with the numbers, boolean values, strings, or with null references.
+readonly modifier with the numbers, boolean values, strings, or null references.

 In c#, if we use

-readonly keyword to define the read-only field, then that field value cannot be changed once the constructor execution has finished, so we should not use
+readonly keyword to define the read-only field, that field value cannot change once the constructor execution has finished, so we should not use

-readonly keyword with the fields whose value will be changed at any time.
+readonly keyword with the fields whose value will change at any time.

 It’s mandatory to initialize read-only field values either at the declaration or in a constructor; otherwise, we will get compile-time errors in our c# application.